 3. Receiving Your Spouse's Answer to the Divorce Complaint

-4. Initiating the Property Division Process and Exchanging Documents
+4. Starting the Property Division Process and Exchanging Documents

-The couple exchanges documents and information on issues such as property and income.
+The couple exchanges documents and information about issues such as property and income.
 By examining this information, the couple and the court can decide how to divide up property and how to deal with child support and spousal maintenance or alimony.
 The attorneys will help the couple determine marital property, such as which is community property and which is separate property.

-Sometimes, the couple can voluntarily resolve all their issues through mediation or settlement.
+Sometimes, the couple can voluntarily resolve some or all of their issues through mediation.
 Some states require that divorcing couples go through this process.
 During mediation, the couples and their attorneys will negotiate the divorce terms.
 These mediation meetings may be called settlement conferences.

-6. Obtaining Court Approval for Any Settlement Agreement
+6. Obtaining Court Approval for a Settlement Agreement

 If the judge approves the agreement and there is an uncontested divorce settlement agreement, the judge signs a divorce decree that shows what they agreed to.
 The couple is then legally divorced.
-If any issues are contested, or the judge does not approve it, or if the couple does not reach an agreement, the case will go to trial.
+If any issues are contested, or the judge does not approve the marital settlement agreement, the next step is for the divorce case to go to trial.
 The court clerk will set a trial date.

 7. Proceeding to a Divorce Trial

-At trial, attorneys present evidence and arguments for each side, and the judge decides the unresolved issues, including child custody and visitation, child and spousal support, and property division.
-Once the judge has reached his or her decision, the judge grants the divorce.
+At trial, evidence and arguments are presented by each side, and the judge decides on any unresolved issues, including child custody and visitation, child and spousal support, and property division.
+Once the judge has reached their decision, the judge grants the divorce.
 They will sign the divorce papers and enter a final judgment for the couple.
 This will legally close the divorce proceedings and result in the dissolution of the marriage.
 The divorce is complete.

 8. Appealing the Judge's Decision

-Either or both spouses can appeal a judge's decision to a higher court.
+Either or both ex-spouses can appeal a judge's decision to a higher court.
 But it's unusual for an appeals court to overturn a judge's decision.
 Also, remember that settlements usually cannot be appealed if both spouses agree to their terms.
-However, if something needs to change, such as the child custody arrangement, you may be able to modify the divorce decree.
+However, if something needs to change, such as the child custody arrangement, you may be able to ask a court to modify the divorce decree.

 A Divorce Timeline: Wrap-Up

-It's hard to say how long all these steps will take in your case and in your state.
-The entire process can take from as little as a few months, to as long as several years.
+It's hard to say how long or how time-consuming these steps will take in your case and your state.
+The entire process can take from as little as a few months to as long as several years.
 For instance, in Texas, the spouses must wait 61 days after filing their divorce petition, whether contested or not.
-The more the couple can cooperate and agree to reasonable compromises, the smoother and faster the divorce will go.
+The more the couple can cooperate and make reasonable compromises, the smoother and faster the divorce will go.